GuangyWang/TADsplimer/README.md

 User should include the PATH of above mentioned libraries / packages inside their SYSTEM PATH variable.

-Installation of TADsplimer
+Installation
 ----------

 The docker can be obtained from docker.io with the command.

-    -C  ConfigFile
+	docker push hbeale/mini_var_call

+The source code is available at XXXX

-Execution of TADsplimer
+Execution
 ----------